Indigenous Arts Self-Directed Residency

 If you are applying as a group of artists, an application from each artist is needed.
 One project description for the group, however, is sufficient.

-A brief statement outlining 1) your project description and 2) your goals/expectations for the residency (250 words maximum).
+A brief statement & description outlining 1) your project description; 2) your goals/expectations for the residency; and 3) your brief biography (250 words maximum for each)

 A sample of your work.
 For performing artists, either CD or DVD format (5-10 minutes in length) and for writers, a sample of work (5-15 pages maximum).